Fabax/processing4wp/README.md

 ```

 ### Enable size settings
-*replace the size function usualy in the setup() of the sketch by
+* replace the size function usualy in the setup() of the sketch by
 ```
  jProcessingJS(this);
 ```
-*you can then edit the width and the height of the sketch in the admin panel.
+* you can then edit the width and the height of the sketch in the admin panel.
 It supports sizes in pixels as well as percentages
-*If you want to make you sketch responsive, make sure to set the width or the height to 100%
+* If you want to make you sketch responsive, make sure to set the width or the height to 100%

-##Special thanks
-Thank you to Gildas Paubert for providing JProcessing.js (https://github.com/GildasP/jProcessingJS)

-##warning
+* For more informtions about the possibilities that offer Jprocessing.js please go to the official github page : https://github.com/GildasP/jProcessingJS

+##It's still a beta
-The function load image is not yet supported in this version as it is still a beta
+The function loadimage() is not yet well supported in this version as it is still a beta.
+I'm still working on it and it will be available very soon.